Genomon-Project/paplot-doc/howto_signature.rst

 In addition, you can switch the display mode by the list box below the stacked graph.

 :view mode:
   - rate ...
-The percentage (%) of signature when the number of mutations is set to 1.
+The percentage (%) of signature contribution normalized by sum-to-one constraint.
   - integral ...
-It shows the ratio to the actual number of mutation.
+It shows the ratio by the actual number of mutation.

 :sort by:
   - sampleID ...
 Sort by sample ID